joel-joel-joel/Algorithm-Backtester/README.md

 # Algorithmic Trading Backtester

 ## Overview
-A complete Python-based algorithmic trading backtesting framework for testing MA crossover strategies on historical stock data.
+A simple complete Python-based algorithmic trading backtesting framework for testing MA crossover strategies on historical stock data.

 ## Why I Made This
 Wanted to build a smaller scale python/finance related project.
 An attempt to apply fundamental algorithmic trading concepts and try building a testing framework.
 Built this on Repilt.